-In the Customize tab, you will also find the option to add conditions and statuses to your table columns.
+In the Customize tab, you will also find the option to add conditions, statuses, and progress bars to your table columns.

-You can only use one feature at a time, so if you use statuses, you can't use conditions and vice versa.
+You can only use one feature at a time, so if you use statuses, you can't use conditions or progress bars and vice versa.
 You can switch between the features by toggling on "Use status" or "Use progress bars", or use conditions if none are toggled on.

-Also, keep in mind that statuses only work on numeric columns, so if you don't see the "Use Status" toggle, it's because the column you selected is not numeric.
+Also, keep in mind that statuses and progress bars only work on numeric columns, so if you don't see the "Use Status" or "Use progress bar" toggle, it's because the column you selected is not numeric.

 With statuses, you can choose to display a colored circle and a specific text, depending on the value of your underlying column.
 So for example, instead of just displaying the raw value, you could create two statuses:

-Status 2: Display a red circle when the value is above a certain threshold
+- Status 2: Displays a red circle when the value is above a certain threshold

 This can be useful if you e.g. want to easily see if a temperate value is too high.